Is It Safe to Leave Your Slow Cooker Unattended?

 If you plan to leave your food in the slow cooker to stay warm after cooking it, you should use a probe thermometer.
 With the thermometer, you can make sure your food stays at the optimum temperature and remains in the safe zone.

-Ideally, the food should remain at a temperature of 145°F (62.77°C) and shouldn’t sit in the slow cooker for more than 1-4 hours.
+Ideally, the food should remain at a temperature of 145°F (62.77°C) and not sit in the slow cooker for more than 1-4 hours.

 Frequently Asked Questions About Slow Cookers

-Slow cookers are very popular for preparing tasty meals that are perfect for a cozy night inside, but sometimes questions about them come up.
+Slow cookers are very popular for preparing tasty meals perfect for a cozy night inside, but sometimes, questions about them come up.

 Here are a few of the most often-asked questions about them that we answered for your convenience.